Roscommon High School: Musical

 The Roscommon Theater Program has been ongoing under the direction of Annette Murray since 1992.
 The themes and levels of difficulty vary from year to year, but the show always proves to be a hit amidst community members and students.
 The shows are put on by the participating students who can be in grades 9-12.
 The cast gives three performances, one on Friday and two on Saturday.
-These shows are always given glowing reviews from all who attend.